dyne/dnscrypt-proxy/README.markdown

 The `--tcp-only` command-line switch forces this behavior.
 When an incoming query is received, the daemon immediately replies with a "response truncated" message, forcing the client to retry over TCP.
-The daemon then encrypts and signs the query and forwards it over TCP to the resolver.
+The daemon then authenticates the query and forwards it over TCP to the resolver.

 TCP is slower than UDP, and this workaround should never be used